 IELTS Speaking Section: Structure, Band Scores And Instructions

-How the IELTS speaking section is structured;
+How the IELTS speaking test is structured

 How to get the best results thanks to GlobalExam’s tips.

 So, all eyes on the IELTS Speaking test.
 Here we go!

 What Is the IELTS Speaking Test and What Happens When You Take It?

 The IELTS test evaluates your level of language comprehension as well as written and oral expressions.
 The Speaking test takes place with the examiner, which is different from other official English exams such as the TOEIC or the TOEFL for example.

 During the Speaking Test, you’ll answer questions from a certified examiner and will have a guided conversation with them.
 Keep in mind that you are the one being evaluated.
 Therefore you’re going to be talking way more than the examiner, who is mainly there to listen to you.